pymc-devs/pymc/docs/source/theano.rst

 `(a > 0).all()` isn't actually a boolean as it would be in NumPy, but still a symbolic variable.
-Python will convert this object to a boolean and according to the rules for this conversions, things that aren't empty containers or zero are converted to `True`.
+Python will convert this object to a boolean and according to the rules for this conversion, things that aren't empty containers or zero are converted to `True`.
 So the code is equivalent to this::